 \subsection{RQ3: Optimal Reuse for Efficiency}

-In this section, we assess computational efficiency by measuring total runtime and the number of model trainings required to satisfy the convergence criterion (Eq.~\eqref{eqn:converge}).
-As reported in Table~\ref{tab:rq3}, LSMR-A achieves the fastest convergence across all four model families.
-The retraining counts exhibit a consistent trend: on WKNN, LSMR-A reduces the required trainings by more than three orders of magnitude compared to Global-MC, while on the other models it delivers speedups of over $10\times$.
+In this section, we assess computational efficiency by measuring runtime and the number of model trainings required to satisfy the convergence criterion (Eq.~\eqref{eqn:converge}).
+Shown in Table~\ref{tab:rq3}, LSMR-A achieves the fastest convergence across all model families.
+The retraining counts show a consistent trend: on WKNN, LSMR-A reduces required trainings by more than three orders of magnitude compared to Global-MC, while on other models it delivers over $10\times$ speedups.
 The efficiency gains of LSMR-A arise from three mechanisms that eliminate redundant computation in Shapley evaluation: (i) coalition space reduction by restricting evaluation to $\mathcal{N}(t)$ (Lemma~\ref{lem:local-equivalence}); (ii) subset-centric reformulation to enable reuse within each support set (Lemma~\ref{lem:local-closedform}); and (iii) pivot scheduling to enable reuse across support sets (Theorem~\ref{thm:maximal-reuse}), achieving theoretically optimal reuse.